VoleboNet/volebonet-express/README.md

 #### `app.config`

-Custom application configuration.
-With all our own crutches and fixes.
+Custom configuration of the server.
+It contains our own crutches and fixes.

 ## Credits